Molecular Mechanisms of Cancer Development and Actionable Genes (Online CE Course)

 • Next-Generation Sequencing Technologies

-• Which technology is used most often to detect single nucleotide polymorphisms (SNPs) or point mutations such as those seen in oncogenes?
+• Which technology is most often used to detect single nucleotide polymorphisms (SNPs) or point mutations, such as those found in oncogenes?

 • Chemotherapy